AitorSoto/AitorSoto/ReadMe.md

 ## 💻 Tech Arsenal 🤖

 Java is my lightsaber ⚔️, the instrument I wield with mastery.
 Spring Boot and SQL are like my trusty droids, helping me navigate through any technical challenge.
+But the Force is strong with more allies in my coding journey - JavaScript, Flutter, Node.js, and MongoDB, each a potent ally in the battle against coding challenges.

 ## 🌱 Jedi in Training 📚